-If you don’t work in the biz, your neighbor does, they use your school as a location, or you run into Cameron Diaz in the elevator, Ben Affleck at the Country Mart and Brooke Shields at the pizza place (yep, all happened to Red Tricycle staff, and recently) – you can’t escape movies in LA.
-Not that we’d want to!
-But living in the dream factory is never more apparent than on Oscar weekend, when Hollywood Boulevard is closed, parties take over our favorite restaurants, and viewing parties take over Sunday afternoon.
-While we don’t have an invitation to the Vanity Fair party for you, we do have something better—three free ways to go behind the scenes of the Oscars that parents and kids will enjoy.
-Now go smile for the paparazzi.
+Living in the dream factory is never more exciting than when it’s Oscar time (the Oscars take place this year on February 22).
+Hollywood Boulevard is closed, parties take over favorite restaurants, and viewing parties are where we’re at on Oscar Sunday.
+While we don’t have an invitation to the Vanity Fair party for you, we do have something even better—three free ways to go behind the scenes of the Oscars that parents and kids will enjoy.

-The name may have changed (from Kodak to Dolby) but the theater is the same, and it’s where all your favorite stars will walk the red carpet on Sunday.
-But Rome wasn’t built in a day, and neither are the Oscars – it takes a lot of workers bees buzzing for weeks leading up to the ceremony to get everything in place.
+Rome wasn’t built in a day, and neither are the Oscars.
+It takes a lot of workers bees buzzing for weeks leading up to the ceremony to get everything in place.
 And the night before the show it all has to come together.
-So if you take the kids to Hollywood and Highland on Oscar Eve (Saturday, Feb 23rd), you can watch the last minute flurry.
+So if you take the kids to Hollywood & Highland on Oscar Eve (Saturday, February 21), you can watch the last minute flurry.
 Watch them roll out and tack down the red carpet.
 Watch the lights get hung, the flowers and palm trees get rolled into place, and camera crews doing sound checks.
 The golden man himself, guarding the doorway, is in place and all is in readiness for movie stars tomorrow.
 Head up to the 3rd floor, where you get a birds eye view behind the scenes.
-Then on Sunday kids get a kick out of watching the arrivals and knowing they were right there.
+Then on Sunday, kids get a kick out of watching the arrivals on TV and knowing they were right there.

 Visit the Costume Department: The FIDM Exhibit

-While they dream super hero or movie star dreams, you can marvel over the tiny waists and beautiful gowns and do a little dreaming yourself.
+While they dream super hero or fairy tale dreams, you can marvel over the tiny waists and beautiful gowns and do a little dreaming yourself.
 (Like dreaming that this is your closet… )

 FIDM Museum and Gallery